 New technology made instrumentation much less expensive and time-consuming compared to the work done by Dr. Fletcher many years ago.
 Gordon Gow decided it would be to our advantage to do some research of our own.
 I was responsible for measurement of the musical spectrum and peak levels.
 Some percussion instruments were rented and then finally purchased.
 Among these were a kettledrum, bass drum, snare drum, cymbals, Chinese gong, triangle, tambourine and wood block.
 I brought my violin; Wayne Paulson brought in his trombone; and Jeff Zwieben brought his dog in to bark—incredibly loud.

 The Bruel & Kjaer 3347 real time analyzer had just been purchased and was ideal for use in this project.
 It was a 1/3 octave analyzer that had a peak hold feature.
 The analyzer came with six additional class III filters that extended the measuring range from 12.5Hz to 40kHz.
 In addition, I also used the Bruel & Kjaer sound level meter with a peak hold feature for broadband and octave band measurements.
-The peak level of the bass drum and cymbals in the listening room was almost 120dB.
+The peak level of the bass drum and cymbals in the listening room is almost 120dB.
 Lots of room gain there.
-The level for the same instruments in the concert hall would be less than 105dB out in the audience.
-Later, more measurements were made in the new anechoic chamber.
+I thought the level for the same instruments in the concert hall would be less than 105dB out in the audience.
+Later, I made more measurements were made at the Binghamton Symphony..